They are listed here, in order from north to south.

 Concerned about the level of the water in your pond?

 During the course of a year, the water level of the ponds in the Pemaquid River watershed can vary significantly.
-For information about factors that influence the ponds’ water levels, read this handout compiled by PWA: PWA and the Level of the Pond Water
+For information about factors that influence the ponds’ water levels, read this handout: The Level of the Pond Water

 Learn more about your pond